 Being the artificial intelligence technique allowing to construct algorithm based on data processing and learning, machine learning has been widely applied in most industries ranging from entertainment, retail, transportation to pharmaceutical, medicine, and healthcare.
-Yearly, machine learning demonstrates steady growth in AI in healthcare market and is even set to keep increasing its market share in the following years due to its ability to collect and handle any amount of data, which is crucial for the healthcare industry.
+For this reason, it is not surprising that there are so many healthcare use cases for machine learning.
+Yearly, machine learning medicine demonstrates steady growth in AI in healthcare market and is even set to keep increasing its market share in the following years due to its ability to collect and handle any amount of data, which is crucial for the healthcare industry.

-Technology has always been a huge part of healthcare but with advanced machine learning, it took healthcare and medicine into a different level and brought benefits not only to members of the community but also to the system in general by improving patient care, billing, medical records, medical training, and staffing models while reducing administrative and supply costs.
+Technology has always been a huge part of healthcare but advanced machine learning brought healthcare and medicine to a different level and brought benefits not only to members of the community but also to the system in general by improving patient care, billing, medical records, medical training, and staffing models while reducing administrative and supply costs.

 Applications of Machine Learning in Healthcare

 As the years go by, machine learning in healthcare has continuously increased and progressed with the growing number of applications being used.
 Data, analysis, and innovation just keep on developing to facilitate a better healthcare system.
-Here are the different applications of machine learning in healthcare today:
+Here are the different machine learning use cases in healthcare today:

 1. Disease Identification and Diagnosis